-Table 1: Overview of when Substances Resulting from Mining Activities are not Reportable under CDR
+Table 1: Overview of when Chemical Substances Resulting from Mining Activities are NOT Reportable under CDR

-You do not report a chemical substance under CDR when your chemical substance is: Regulatory Citation Cautions Not manufactured for a commercial purpose 40 CFR 704.3, referenced by 40 CFR 711.3 Mined materials are typically manufactured for a commercial purpose.
-A byproduct manufactured for a commercial purpose, but not used for a commercial purpose after it is manufactured.
-40 CFR 704.3, referenced by 40 CFR 711.3 and 40 CFR 720.30 (g) and (h)(2), referenced by 40 CFR 711.10(c) Byproduct chemical substances are typically manufactured for a commercial purpose, and are reportable when they are also used for a non-exempt commercial purpose.
-A naturally occurring chemical substance as defined for TSCA purposes 40 CFR 711.6(a)(3) A naturally occurring chemical substance is exempted from reporting as long as it meets the TSCA definition of "naturally occurring chemical substance" at 40 CFR 710.4(b) As a result of processing, a naturally occurring substance may no longer be considered a naturally occurring chemical substance under TSCA and would be subject to reporting under CDR.
+You do not report a chemical substance under CDR when your chemical substance is: Regulatory Citation Cautions Not manufactured for a commercial purpose 40 CFR 704.3, referenced by 40 CFR 711.3 Metal mining is typically done for a commercial purpose, and results in the manufacture of chemical substances.
+A byproduct manufactured for a commercial purpose, • but not used for a commercial purpose after it is manufactured, or • used for an exempted commercial purpose OR a byproduct that is manufactured solely in nonintegral pollution control or boiler equipment. (see the section "When is a byproduct reportable?" below) 40 CFR 720.30 (g) and (h)(2), referenced by 40 CFR 711.10(c), or 40 CFR 711.10(d) Byproduct chemical substances are typically manufactured for a commercial purpose and are reportable when they are also used for a non-exempt commercial purpose.
+Alternatively, if a byproduct is manufactured solely in non-integral pollution control or boiler equipment, the byproduct remains exempt even if used for a commercial purpose (NOTE: different substances manufactured from the exempted byproduct may still be subject to reporting).
+A naturally occurring chemical substance as defined for TSCA purposes.
+40 CFR 711.6(a)(3) A naturally occurring chemical substance is exempted from reporting as long as it meets the TSCA description of "naturally occurring chemical substance" at 40 CFR 710.4(b).
+As a result of processing, a naturally occurring substance may no longer be considered a naturally occurring chemical substance under TSCA and would be subject to reporting under CDR.
+See 40 CFR 710.4(b).